nherbaut/nherbaut.github.io/_pages/about.md

 ## Current Activities

-My research interests are Network Softwarization (SDN, NFV),  Blockchain, Intent-based Networking, Content delivery and Techno-Economics.
+My research interests are Blockchain for Information Systems, Network Softwarization (SDN, NFV, Intent-Based Networking), and data analysis for Social Sciences and Humanities.

 I'm always looking for opportunities to contribute to a project, volunteer for a good cause or collaborate to a scientific article.
 Feel free to contact me: nicolas.herbaut ([at}) univ-paris1.fr